HongGiwon/honggiwon.github.io/_pages/about.md

 Hi!
 I am Giwon Hong, currently working as a technical research personnel (research associate) at KAIST IR&NLP, where I got my master's degree under the guidance of Prof. Sung-Hyon Myaeng.

-I am actively seeking for a PhD position for the Fall 2023.
+From Fall 2023, I will be joining in the university of Edinburgh ICLL PhD program under the advice of Professor <a href='https://neuralnoise.com/'>Pasquale Minervini</a>.

 ### Research Interests